 These people all need somewhere to live.
-Moreover, many of these recent additions are immigrants from other countries and historically, immigrants will rent for extended periods of time while they establish themselves here in the U.S.
+Moreover, many of these recent additions are immigrants from other countries.
+Historically, immigrants will rent for extended periods of time while they establish themselves here in the U.S.

-As long as population growth continues, and is supported by the growth of immigrants moving to the U.S., demand for multifamily housing will remain strong – particularly in “gateway” markets like New York, Los Angeles and Miami.
+As long as population growth continues, and is supported by the growth of immigrants moving to the U.S. The demand for multifamily housing will remain strong – particularly in “gateway” markets like New York, Los Angeles and Miami.

 However, it is worth noting that population growth is far from uniform.
 In fact, recent U.S. population growth has proven to be both diverse and decentralized.
 There is no “face” of an American renter today.
 They are equally likely to be Black, Latino or Hispanic, or Asian American as they are white.

-Moreover, the population growth is occurring in places across the U.S. While some regions are experiencing faster population growth (e.g., the Sunbelt) than others (e.g., the Rustbelt), there are pockets of opportunity in all of these places for investors looking to grow and diversify their real estate portfolios.
+Moreover, the population growth is occurring in places across the U.S. While some regions are experiencing faster population growth (e.g., the Sunbelt) than others (e.g., the Rustbelt).
+There are pockets of opportunity in all of these places for investors looking to grow and diversify their portfolios.